pholser/opt-dog/opt-dog.md

 However, currently entrants pay to compete without prior knowledge of the actual schedule of events.
 Typically 3-4 days after show entries are closed, the show superintendent publishes a *judging program* detailing (estimated) event start times.
-If the judging program implies scheduling conflicts for a particular dog or exhibitor, the exhibitor must make other arrangements for the dog to be shown in an event, skip an event outright (basically forfeiting the entry fee), or dash like mad to try to keep the schedule.
+If the judging program induces scheduling conflicts for a particular dog or exhibitor, the exhibitor must make other arrangements for the dog to be shown in an event, skip an event outright (basically forfeiting the entry fee), or dash like mad to try to keep the schedule.